godotengine/godot-docs/classes/class_graphnode.rst

 **Inherits:** :ref:`Container<class_Container>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-GraphNode is a :ref:`Container<class_Container>` control that represents a single data unit in a :ref:`GraphEdit<class_GraphEdit>` graph.
-You can customize the number, type, and color of left- and right-side connection ports.
+A container with connection ports, representing a node in a :ref:`GraphEdit<class_GraphEdit>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-**Note:** Please be aware that this node will undergo extensive refactoring in a future 4.x version involving compatibility-breaking API changes.

-GraphNode allows to create nodes for a :ref:`GraphEdit<class_GraphEdit>` graph with customizable content based on its child :ref:`Control<class_Control>`\ s.
-GraphNode is a :ref:`Container<class_Container>` and is responsible for placing its children on screen.
+**GraphNode** allows to create nodes for a :ref:`GraphEdit<class_GraphEdit>` graph with customizable content based on its child controls. **GraphNode** is derived from :ref:`Container<class_Container>` and it is responsible for placing its children on screen.
 This works similar to :ref:`VBoxContainer<class_VBoxContainer>`.
-Children, in turn, provide GraphNode with so-called slots, each of which can have a connection port on either side.
-This is similar to how :ref:`TabContainer<class_TabContainer>` uses children to create the tabs.
+Children, in turn, provide **GraphNode** with so-called slots, each of which can have a connection port on either side.

-Each GraphNode slot is defined by its index and can provide the node with up to two ports: one on the left, and one on the right.
-By convention the left port is also referred to as the input port and the right port is referred to as the output port.
+Each **GraphNode** slot is defined by its index and can provide the node with up to two ports: one on the left, and one on the right.
+By convention the left port is also referred to as the **input port** and the right port is referred to as the **output port**.
 Each port can be enabled and configured individually, using different type and color.
 The type is an arbitrary value that you can define using your own considerations.
 The parent :ref:`GraphEdit<class_GraphEdit>` will receive this information on each connect and disconnect request.

 Slots can be configured in the Inspector dock once you add at least one child :ref:`Control<class_Control>`.
 The properties are grouped by each slot's index in the "Slot" section.

 \ **Note:** While GraphNode is set up using slots and slot indices, connections are made between the ports which are enabled.
-Because of that :ref:`GraphEdit<class_GraphEdit>` uses port's index and not slot's index.
+Because of that, :ref:`GraphEdit<class_GraphEdit>` uses the port's index and not the slot's index.
 You can use :ref:`get_connection_input_slot<class_GraphNode_method_get_connection_input_slot>` and :ref:`get_connection_output_slot<class_GraphNode_method_get_connection_output_slot>` to get the slot index from the port index.

 .. rst-class:: classref-reftable-group